PiMaker/pimaker.github.io/_texts/rvc1.md

 Since discovering VRChat and the creator community, I have made several of my own custom Avatars and Worlds.
 Some are finished, some left as demonstrations of what _could_ be.

-And then, back in March or April of 2021, this little spark of an idea popped up in my head - if I could run anything I want in a VRChat world, then why not go for the end-goal straight away: Let's run a Linux kernel!
+And then, back in February or March of 2021, this little spark of an idea popped up in my head - if I could run anything I want in a VRChat world, then why not go for the end-goal straight away: Let's run a Linux kernel!

 ---